 What are some types of activation methods?

-You can activate your Assistant in many ways.
-For example, you can say “Hey Google” or use a different activation method like a long-press on your Google Home device or squeezing your Pixel phone.
-The status indicator on your device, such as flashing dots, lets you know when the Assistant is activated.
+You can activate Google Assistant in many ways.
+For example, you can say “Hey Google” or use a different activation method like a long-press on your Google Nest device.
+The status indicator on your device, such as flashing dots, lets you know when Assistant is activated.

 Data useWhat does Google do with the data it collects when I use the Assistant?